SCHEDULING, PAYMENTS, AND POLICIES

 *If you are competing or heading to a strenuous activity, let me know, and I can end your session with sports massage techniques that will set you up for a better experience.

-This very often happens during a massage and is nothing to be embarrassed about.
+This happens during a massage and is nothing to be embarrassed about.
 Just take it as a sign you are enjoying the relaxation!
+If you would rather not fall asleep, let me know, and I'll give you a jostle here and there.
+There is definitely benefit from being awake and aware of your body during the session.

 Of course!
 I don’t want you lying there uncomfortable and preoccupied, so feel free to take care of it.
-I have tissues nearby, and the bathroom is closeby, as well.
-I will have a robe available for the latter, so you won't have to get dressed and undressed again.
+I have tissues nearby, and the bathroom is just around the corner.
+I have a robe available for the latter, so you won't have to get dressed and undressed again.

 Yes, please let me know right away.

-If you are uncomfortable laying face down, or in any other position, let me know.
+I have invested in a massage table that is equipped with a space that can be recessed for chests.
+It is adjustable, and it makes it much more comfortable for folks with chest tissue.
+If you are still uncomfortable face down, or in any other position, let me know.
 Bolsters and towels can be used to make you as comfortable as possible, and I can also do much of the work with you on your side.
 This goes for any reason you might not be comfortable in a given position on the table.

 Please refrain from using recreational drugs or alcohol at least 4 hours before your appointment.
 Please refrain from using tobacco as long as you can before your massage.
 Even some prescription or over the counter medications can contraindicate massage, so communicate with me about that.